Dissolvable Solids For Babies

 What are the benefits of dissolvable solids?

-If babies are only given pureed foods in this window, they can have trouble accepting different textures later on and miss out on developing the skills needed to eat these foods.
+If babies are only given pureed foods, they can have trouble accepting different textures later on and miss out on developing the skills needed to eat these foods.

 Babies can also practice their self-feeding skills and develop their fine motor skills and hand-eye coordination as they pick up these foods and bring them to their mouth.